 Male and female Eclectus parrots can learn up to 250 words and have clear, easy-to-understand speech.
 Their talking skills are complimented by their ability to memorize and sing short, melodic songs.

-At What Age Do Eclectus Parrots Start Talking?
+Age Eclectus Parrots Start Talking

 It takes an average of 4-12 months before an Eclectus parrot begins to speak.
 You may not initially understand what they’re saying.
 Over time, enunciating words will come naturally.